carlmylo/docu-rpcs3/pages/english/instruments/guitars/ps3-gh-wt.md

 ## NOTES

+* **This controller is known for having horrible latency.**
+	* It's suggested to mod your guitar into a wired one with a solution like [[RetroCultMods' Solderless DIY RGB Kit]](https://www.etsy.com/listing/1505287559/solderless-diy-rgb-kit-for-guitar-hero).
 * You may experience softlocks when opening up interface menus, like RPCN related ones.
-Tilt the guitar to recover from softlocks.
+You may be able to tilt the guitar to recover from softlocks.

 ## Pad Information